paulocmeirelles/Nodejs_CondoControl/README.md

 ## How to setup

 First, after extract the project from git, run the commands below inside of the folder.

+Make a .env file and inside of it put all credentials to connect to postgresql database.
+Take setting.env as an example.

 ```
 npm install